I have created a fall home maintenance checklist that details the tasks you need to do in your home for fall!

 CHECK YOUR SUPPLY OF REFRIGERATOR WATER FILTERS

 I can pretty much count on the ‘change water filter indicator’ on my refrigerator lighting up every 8 – 12 weeks.
-There’s nothing more annoying than not having new filters on hand when I need them!
+There’s nothing more annoying than not having new water filters on hand when I need them!
 Not to mention, that it’s embarrassing for that to happen when I have a house full of company (Thanksgiving and Christmas anyone?).

 My solution to that little dilemma has been to join the Home Filter Club from FiltersFast.
 All I need to do is to set up how often I want my filters delivered and they automatically ship them to me so that I never run out – or get embarrassed. 😀 Check out all the advantages of becoming a member below.